hugovk/2016/README.md

 # NaNoGenMo 2016

-My entries for this year's NaNoGenMo.
+My entries for this year's NaNoGenMo: https://github.com/NaNoGenMo/2016/issues/20.

 Original blurb below, and see also https://github.com/NaNoGenMo/2016.